awslabs/aws-amplify-identity-broker/Documentation/ClientDeveloperDocumentation.md

   In your application store the JWT token with your favorite method (Cookie, local storage, ...).

-  You can decript the token content by reading the base64 content.
+  You can decrypt the token content by reading the base64 content.

   An example code in javascript to do that (using the library [jwt_decode](https://github.com/auth0/jwt-decode)):